Y0Coss/docs-fork/pages/web_cloud/web_cloud_databases/authorise_IP/guide.en-gb.md

 This IP address can change regularly, depending on the ISP.

-In addition, we recommend that you **do not** modify this authorization, and do not authorize access to the databases on your Web Cloud Databases solution.
+In addition, we recommend that you **do not** modify this authorization, and do not authorize blanket access to the databases on your Web Cloud Databases solution.

 Effectively, this would allow all existing IPv4 addresses to have access to your databases, which represents a risk for your data security.